Listen to this:

 4. Determining company’s ability to beat its competitor

-Simply analyzing company’s overall performance will not fulfill the goal; rather conducting peer comparison analysis is equally important.
-You should always question yourself before investing in a company that whether the company is in a strong position to beat its competitor in the future?
+Simply analyzing a company’s overall performance will not fulfill the goal; rather conducting peer comparison analysis is equally important.
+You should always question yourself before investing in a company whether the company is in a strong position to beat its competitor in the future?

-5. Analysing company’s financial strength
+5. Analysing the company’s financial strength

 The real test will be to determine company’s financial strength and its ability to repay debts.
-No matter how good or bad the management or other factors are, but at the end of the financial performance matters.Due to the huge amount of complications involved in fundamental analysis, people have a tendency to avoid the stock research.One mistake which is very prevalent in the market is that initially after buying the stock without conducting any research, people start researching once the price corrects.
+No matter how good or bad the management or other factors are, at the end of the financial performance matters.Due to the huge amount of complications involved in fundamental analysis, people have a tendency to avoid the stock research.One mistake which is very prevalent in the market is that initially after buying the stock without conducting any research, people start researching once the price corrects.

-To do self research of stocks based on fundamental factors download StockEdge, India’s best and the fastest growing Equity markets analytics and research App.
+To do self-research of stocks based on fundamental factors download StockEdge, India’s best and the fastest growing Equity markets analytics, and research App.